-VTC s12 provides that:
+Section 12 of the VTC provides that:

-- Vector Transmission is not required to monitor the quality of gas entering the pipeline; - Vector will ensure any Interconnection Agreement (ICA) requires that all gas injected into the pipeline complies with the gas specification;
+- Vector Transmission is not required to monitor the quality of gas entering the pipeline; - Vector will ensure any Interconnection Agreement (ICA) requires that all gas injected into the pipeline complies with the gas specification; - Vector may require any party to demonstrate that it has adequate facilities, systems and procedures to ensure it is able to comply with its obligation to inject gas to specification; - at a shipper's request, Vector may ask a party who injects gas to demonstrate It has adequate facilities, systems and processes in place; - if non-specification gas enters the pipeline Vector is unlikely to be able to prevent it from reaching a Delivery Point; and - as soon as Vector or a shipper suspects that non-specification gas is flowing, it must notify the other party.

-- Vector may require any party to demonstrate that it has adequate facilities, systems and procedures to ensure it is able to comply with its obligation to inject gas to specification; - at a shipper's request, Vector may ask a party who injects gas to demonstrate It has adequate facilities, systems and processes in place; - if non-specification gas enters the pipeline Vector is unlikely to be able to prevent it from reaching a Delivery Point; and - as soon as Vector or a shipper suspects that non-specification gas is flowing, it must notify the other party.
+In addition, in respect of odorisation, Section 13 of the VTC provides that:

-In addition, in respect of odorisation, VTC s13 provides that:
+- Vector may begin or cease to odorise gas entering a pipeline if all shippers using the pipeline request a change; - where gas in a pipeline is odorised, Vector will inject enough odorant that in normal circumstances will ensure that the gas delivered from downstream distribution networks complies with NZS 5263; - Vector will check odorant levels in its transmission pipelines from time to time and notify shippers of any problems; and

-- Vector may begin or cease to odorise gas entering a pipeline if all shippers using the pipeline request a change; - where gas in a pipeline is odorised, Vector will inject enough odorant that in normal circumstances will ensure that the gas delivered from downstream distribution networks complies with NZS 5263; - Vector will check odorant levels in its transmission pipelines from time to time and notify shippers of any problems; and - Vector will not be liable for the loss of odorant.
+• Vector will not be liable for the loss of odorant.

 Retailers are generally the counterparties to transport agreements, as illustrated in Figure 2.
-However, there is no reason why consumers (either 'direct supply' consumers, directly connected to the transmission pipelines, or 'mass market' consumers, connected to a distribution network) cannot contract for the unbundled elements of their own supply arrangements.
+However, there is no reason why end users (either 'direct supply' end users, directly connected to the transmission pipelines, or 'mass market' end users, connected to a distribution network) cannot contract for the unbundled elements of their own supply arrangements.